somenath203/React-Native-Goal-Adder-Application/README.md

-# Demo of the video
+# Demo of the application

 ![Alt text](./demo.gif "Title")